thycotic-ps/thycotic.secretserver/CONTRIBUTING.md

 If you find yourself wishing for a function or feature that does not exist in Thycotic.SecretServer, you are probably not alone.
 There are bound to be other Secret Server admins or users with similar needs.
 Open an issue on our [issues list](https://github.com/thycotic-ps/thycotic.secretserver/issues) on GitHub, which describes the feature you would like to see, why you need it, and how it should work.

-Add 👍🏻 reactions to created Feature Request will prioritize where our efforts need to be placed on the feature requests.
+Add 👍🏻 reactions to created Feature Request will prioritize our efforts to be placed on the feature requests.

 ## Contributing documentation and code changes